Commute to NYC by Ferry in These Waterfront Suburbs

 #3.
 Highlands and Atlantic Highlands, New Jersey

 Highlands and Atlantic Highlands are two coastal communities popular with families.
 There are tons of outdoor activities in both towns — think hiking, birding, and kayaking — plus they both offer easy access to Sandy Hook.
+The NYCEDC has been instrumental in developing and managing ferry landings, enhancing transportation options in the region.

 Local residents of Fair Haven and Rumson and other nearby towns also enjoy the speed ferry access to NYC.
+One of the ferry routes operates as a seasonal route, connecting various ferry piers across the city during certain times of the year.

 Commuters can use the Seastreak ferries for stress-free commutes and weekend trips to the city.
 This Seastreak route travels from Highlands to Atlantic Highlands to the Battery Maritime Building Slip 5 and ends at East 35th Street.
 Parking is available at both New Jersey-side terminals making this a convenient option for Red Bank and Long Branch residents, too.